Shifting from toxic fossil and nuclear fuels to hydrogen made from the sun, wind and water with waertime-speed.

 This means that lobbyists only have to bribe and otherwise influence a tiny number of the already tiny number of elected officials that are elected to the Congress, and with the unverified computerized voting machines that are easy to hack and are now in widespread use, even the elections are highly suspect.
 In a Democracy, however, the majority of the citizens would be in charge, which means the lobbyists would have to bribe literally millions of citizens in order to get their way.
 While the first democratic form of government was in ancient Greece, at present, the only country that has a true democratic form of government is Switzerland.

-In addition to the Democracy and Fair Accounting Act amendments, other proposed amendments would end government secrecy, unverified voting machines, federal budget deficits, and the production of radioactive wastes, while providing a universal non-profit healthcare system that would eliminate the need for health insurance, and no longer allow physicians to "operate" on commission, and an Educational Excellence Amendment would bypass the outdated factory school systems with ultra-high quality educational programs developed and produced by the best educators and animators for all American citizens.
-These programs would emphasize critical thinking skills and would be provided at no cost on the internet, or be made available at a small cost on CD/DVDs, and they would therefore allow each student to progress at their own individualized speed.
-Details on these proposed amendments are available on the PhoenixProjectPac.US website, and any comments or suggestions on any of these proposed constitutional amendments would be greatly appreciated.
+It will be possible to end the use of unverified voting machines, federal budget deficits, and the production of chemical and radioactive wastes, while having the resources to provide a universal non-profit healthcare system that would eliminate the need for health insurance, and no longer allow physicians to "operate" on commission.
+The outdated factory school systems could be rapidly replaced with ultra-high quality educational programs developed and produced by the very best educators and animators at little or no cost for all American citizens.
+These programs would allow each student to progress at their own speed, and emphasize critical thinking skills that should be used every time they analyze information.
+Such educational excellence should be provided at no cost on the internet, or be made available at a small cost on CD/DVDs.
+Details on these proposed amendments are available on the papers section of this website, and any comments or suggestions on any of these proposed constitutional amendments would be greatly appreciated.

 Utopia or Oblivion